kopaka1822/CppScriptEngine/README.md

 ```c++
 addFunction("add", script::Util::makeFunction(this, &Vec2::add, "Vec2::add(Vec2)"));
 ```
 This small piece of code executed exactly the same piece of code as above.
+The full documentation of the `Util` class can be found [here](https://github.com/kopaka1822/CppScriptEngine/blob/master/Utility.md).

 The remaining functions will be registered similarly and our constructor looks like this:
 ```c++